yichung279/git-task/task.md

 *  Task 1
 ```

-Note that you can't see "Task 4.1" and "Task 4.2" if you use the command `git log`.

-Because `git log` only show all history until HEAD

-If you want to see all branches, use `--all` option.
+It will generate "Merge branch 'feature2'" automatically.

 ## Description

-You should commit current change to "master".
-Then, we create a condition which will cause confilct.

-Merge "feature2" branch and solve it.
+Now, this task is relatively easy.
+You just commit current change and revert the commit.

 ## Steps

-1. Commit current change to branch "master"
+1. Commit current change
-2. Merge branch "feature2" to branch "master"
+2. Revert to previous commit

-3. Solve conflict (Remove content of task 4.2)
-4. Commit after solve confict
+## Hint

+- `git revert`